deepanshs/mrsimulator/_sources/objects.rst.txt

       - A list of :ref:`site` objects.
     * - ``abundance``
       - A `string <https://docs.python.org/3/library/functions.html#float>`__
       - The abundance of the isotopomer.
-The abundance is either given as percent, for example, '25.4 %' or a number between 0 and 1, for example, '0.5'.
+The abundance is given as percent, for example, '25.4 %'.
 This key-value is useful when simulating multiple isotopomers.
 The default value is '100 %'.

   ..  * - ``coulpings``
   ..    - Not yet implemented.